 The EIT's mission to increase European sustainable growth and competitiveness, by reinforcing the innovation capacity of the EU and Member States, can strongly contribute to the top priorities of European Commission President Ursula von der Leyen, for "A Union that strives for more", by strengthening Europe's growth, competitiveness and stimulating investment for the purpose of job creation.
 The EIT can make a major contribution in particular to the "European Green Deal", the "Economy that works for people" and the "Europe fit for the digital age" through the acceleration of innovations by integrating business, research and education in the societal challenges that the EIT Community addresses.
 The EIT also contributes directly to other priorities of the Commission through its innovation communities, which among others cover the digitalisation, sustainable energy and climate change.
+It has demonstrated its track record to deliver impact results in the past 12 years and lately demonstrated its flexibility to react to new challenges, for example through its rapid and successful COVID-19 pandemic response in 2020, and the launch of new initiatives such as a cross-KIC project on the New European Bauhaus.
 However, structural problems surrounding the EIT's human resources limit the EIT's potential to fully deliver on its mission.
 Without additional resources, it cannot implement the new tasks allocated to it and exploit opportunities for new innovative activities that derive from new instruments such as the European Fund for Strategic Investments, which has just been extended and expanded.

 The EIT's tasks have been growing significantly over the past years.
 While the EIT managed three Knowledge and Innovation Communities (KICs) from 2010 to 2014, two new KICs started their operations in 2014, a further one has been designated in 2016 and two new ones in 2018.
 The amount of grant managed by the EIT has increased from 26 million euros (2010) to 600 million euros (2020), while the number of beneficiaries (KIC Partners) has increased from 73 (2010) to more than 2000 (2020).
 This has naturally led to additional work to ensure legality and regularity of transactions and compliance with the principles of sound financial management.
-In addition, the EIT has taken onboard new activities to develop its strong innovation potential, to support KICs' financial sustainability and attract funding for the EIT and its KICs under the European Fund for Strategic Investments (EFSI) and invest further into innovative companies, the EIT Regional Innovation Scheme for areas in Europe with lower innovation capacity and outreach and synergies with other programmes and bodies such as the EIT's cooperation with the Joint Research Centre and Copernicus programme.
-Following its education review, the EIT also has identified further potential for it to lead the transformation of human capital in Europe and contribute to the skills agenda in the areas of entrepreneurship and innovation.
+In addition, the EIT has taken onboard new activities to develop its strong innovation potential, to support KICs' financial sustainability and attract funding for the EIT and its KICs under the European Fund for Strategic Investments (EFSI) and invest further into innovative companies, the EIT Regional Innovation Scheme for areas in Europe with lower innovation capacity and outreach and synergies with other programmes (including inter alia Member States and the Western Balkan countries).
+Following its education review, the EIT also has identified further potential for it to lead the transformation of human capital in Europe.
+This includes a widening of its education and training programmes beyond degree level education and the contribution to the skills agenda and talent support in the areas of entrepreneurship and innovation (e.g. following the example of the European Battery Alliance Academy).